 You've done all the proper research.
 You have a great marketing plan.
 But sadly, there's still no guarantee your new product or service will be the success you'd planned.

 So, it's important to establish how you need it to perform to make it worthwhile producing and marketing.
 However much you believe in it, it's not worth compromising your business for.

-So, it’s time to release your new offering into the wild!
-Give some thought as to the timing of the release to ensure it makes as big of a splash as possible.
+So, it’s time to release your new offering into the wild.
+Time the launch so it can make as huge a splash as possible.

-Is it worth holding off a few weeks to make sure you have the proper strategy in place?
-Or perhaps it needs to get out there ASAP while relevant conversations are happening online.
+Is it worth holding off a few weeks to make sure you have the right strategy in place?
+Or, perhaps it needs to get out there ASAP while relevant conversations are happening online.